You are here

-- Daugavpils or Dinaburg Fortress – The only early 19th century fortress in Eastern Europe that has been preserved with almost no alterations;
+The only early 19th century fortress in Eastern Europe that has been preserved with almost no alterations.

+Near the Latvian-Lithuanian border.
 The older castle, built by the Livonian Order in mid-15th century, has not been preserved and only ruins now remain.
-The latter castle, the residence of the Dukes of Courland, was built at the end of the 16th century and currently houses Bauska Museum;
+The latter castle, the residence of the Dukes of Courland, was built at the end of the 16th century and currently houses Bauska Museum.

-- The oldest tower of Riga’s fortification – the Powder Tower, which today is home to the largest military history museum in Latvia;
+The Powder Tower, which today is home to the largest military history museum in Latvia.

 Military Legacy from the World Wars

 During both World Wars, front lines crossed the territory of Latvia.
 There are several places worth visiting if you wish to learn about historic battles, military machinery and weapons, and tactics utilized..

 - Tīreļpurvs bog and Ložmetējkalns (Machine-gun Hill) – One of the best-preserved World War I battlefields in Europe;

 - Nāves sala (Death Island) – A World War I site just outside Riga.
 This is the place where, on December 25, 1916, Latvian Riflemen fought the German Army units, outnumbered and outgunned.
 The site is about 3.5km from Ikšķile Railway Station.
 Train departure times from Riga;

 - Unique Karosta territory in Liepāja, where one can go see the so-called North Forts – part of the city’s fortifications built at the end of the 19th century and start of the 20th century, as well as the only military prison in Europe open to visitors;

 - Kurzeme Fortress Museum with an exhibition about World War I and II;